gjtorikian/commonmarker/README.md

   end
 end

-# Capitalize all strings in headers
+# Capitalize all regular text in headers
 doc.walk do |node|
   if node.type == :header
     node.walk do |subnode|